Vineet-Fullstack/demoCLI/DocFX/introduction.md

 - **Simple Installation**: Install demoCLI using Homebrew, Docker, or by downloading pre-built binaries.
 - **Cross-Platform**: Works seamlessly on macOS, Linux, and Windows.
-- **Command-Line Power**: Execute commands like `demoCLI hello`, `demoCLI version`, and more to interact with your resources.
+- **Command-Line Power**: Execute commands like `democli hello`, `democli version`, and more to interact with your resources.
-- **Docker Support**: Run demoCLI in containers using Docker for a hassle-free setup.
+- **Docker Support**: Run democli in containers using Docker for a hassle-free setup.
-- **Customizable**: Build demoCLI from source to tailor it to your specific needs.
+- **Customizable**: Build democli from source to tailor it to your specific needs.

 ---